National Data & Stats

 Pledge to the Profession

-As a clinical laboratory professional, I strive to:
+As a medical laboratory professional, I strive to:

 - Maintain and promote standards of excellence in performing and advancing the art and science of my profession